yt-project/unyt/paper/paper.md

 system.
 Rather than implementing algebra for unit expressions, we rely on the `SymPy` symbolic algebra library [@SymPy] to handle symbolic algebraic manipulation.
-The `unyt.Unit` object can represent arbitrary units formed out of the seven base dimensions in the SI unit system: time, length, mass, temperature, luminance, electric current, and amount of a substance.
+The `unyt.Unit` object can represent arbitrary units formed out of base dimensions in the SI unit system: time, length, mass, temperature, luminance, and electric current.
+We currently treat units such as mol with the seventh SI base dimension, amount of substance, as dimensionless, although we are open to changing this based on feedback from users.
 In addition, `unyt` supports forming quantities defined in other unit systems - in particular CGS Gaussian units common in astrophysics as well as geometrized "natural" units common in relativistic calculations.
 In addition, `unyt` ships with a number of other useful predefined unit systems based, including imperial units, Planck units, a unit system for calculations in the solar system, and a "galactic" unit system based on the solar mass, kiloparsecs, and Myr, a convention common in galactic astronomy.

 In addition to the `unyt.Unit` class, `unyt` also provides a two subclasses of the NumPy [@NumPy] ndarray [@vanderwalt2011], `unyt.unyt_array` and `unyt.unyt_quantity` to represent arrays and scalars with units attached, respectively.
-In addition, `unyt` provides a `unyt.UnitRegistry` class to allow custom systems of units, for example to track the internal unit system used in a simulation.
+The `unyt` library also provides a `unyt.UnitRegistry` class to allow custom systems of units, for example to track the internal unit system used in a simulation.
 These subclasses are tightly integrated with the NumPy ufunc system, which ensures that algebraic calculations that include data with units automatically check to make sure the units are consistent, and allow automatic converting of the final answer of a calculation into a convenient unit.

 We direct users interested in usage examples and a guide for integrating `unyt` into an exiting Python installation to the unyt documentation at hosted at